 Hear as much music as you can

-You need to be familiar with far more music than that you perform.
+You need to be familiar with far more music than you perform.
 Try to hear as much music from as many historical periods and cultural sources as possible.
 Ask your teachers to recommend a listening list for you that covers the various solo, small- and large-ensemble repertory in your performance area.
 Try to make sure that you have heard the major works of all types in the particular area of music that interests you.
 Listen more to learn the breadth and depth of the repertory than to enjoy what is already familiar to you.
 Whenever possible, follow the score as you listen.

 Learn how music works

-Take opportunities to learn the basics of musical structure, including studies in such areas as form, harmony, counterpoint, composition and improvisation.
+Take opportunities to learn the basics of musical structure, including studies in such areas as form, harmony, counterpoint, composition, and improvisation.
 Like so many other things in music, this knowledge is developed throughout a lifetime.
 Those who are able to get started early have an advantage.
 Work with your music teachers, enroll in an AP music course if it is available in your high school, or take classes at your community music school to gain an initial acquaintance with this material.

 Become a fluent, effective English speaker and writer

 As a musician, you will communicate in music, but you will also rely heavily on your ability to communicate in words.
 Everything from rehearsals to teaching, to writing grant proposals, to negotiating, to promoting your musical interests relies on fluent English skills.
 Focus attention on learning to speak and write effectively.